rehierl/html-outliner-spec/issue-step-5.md

 the node is not associated with a section yet, associate the node with the section current section.""

-This step/statement does not distinguish between element and non-element nodes.
-The main difference is, that this step will also associate any of the remaining/unassociated element nodes (which currently also includes any heading element) while the algorithm is still traversing the subtree.
+Because an element is also a node, this step/statement does not distinguish between element and non-element nodes.
+Unlike step 5, this step will therefore also associate the remaining/unassociated element nodes (which includes any heading element).
+In addition to that, it also associates those nodes while the algorithm is still traversing the subtree.

 Unfortunately, this step seems to have issues of its own: